If you are looking for reliable ways to make real money on autopilot, you are in the right place.

 Once you create the content, the passive income can begin, but getting there can take a lot of work.
 Creating a quality video is not easy.
 And like blogging, getting traffic to your channel can be a challenge.
 You have to create informative (or at least entertaining) content and have compelling titles, and great thumbnails.
-You also need to understand how YouTube’s search algorithm works.
+You also need to understand how YouTube’s algorithm works.

 Another great strategy to make some easy extra cash is by taking online surveys in your spare time.
 You won’t make a ton of money doing this, but it can be a nice little source of income that you can do pretty mindlessly.

 One of the leading survey sites is Inbox Dollars.

 They are a legit company that pays you actual cash (not points, etc.) to take surveys, watch videos, and read emails.
 You can also get cash rebates for playing video games, using free coupons, and shopping online.
 There are no fees and no obligation, so it’s just free money.

 If you want an additional option, you can try Life Points.

 They are another company that pays you for taking surveys (they have paid over $22 million to its members just this year).
 You can redeem points you earn from taking surveys and get Amazon e-gift cards or even get paid in cash through Paypal.